Sixth Form (Years 12 and 13)

 In November all students will receive a target setting review which looks at where the students are at this point in time.
 Teachers will set targets for the students to work towards in the pursuit of improvement.
 All students will receive a second report after their examinations which take place during the year.
 Meetings will be held with parents in November and after examinations have been taken and reports have been issued.
 Teachers at BSB understand the importance of Sixth Form students not falling behind in their studies.
 If we feel a student may be struggling or not working at their full potential, we will extend invitations to parents to discuss individual progress at anytime throughout the academic year.

 Year 12 entry for children aged 16 by 31st August

 Year 13 entry for children aged 17 by 31st August

 The international nature of our students may mean relocation and a change of school may take place at some point during their education.
 Our advice to parents and students is to try not to move schools once they have started their Key Stage 4 and/or Key Stage 5 studies.
-Often other international schools, and even those who do offer the National Curriculum, will offer different subject options, use other examination boards, or will not necessarily teach a course in the same order, which may result in repetition or gaps in teaching the content.
-Keeping students within a Key Stage or enrolling them in another school that offers the England and Wales National Curriculum will help reduce any conflict in continuity that may occur.
+Often other international schools, and even those who do offer the National Curriculum for England, will offer different subject options, use other examination boards, or will not necessarily teach a course in the same order, which may result in repetition or gaps in teaching the content.
+Keeping students within a Key Stage or enrolling them in another school that offers the National Curriculum for England will help reduce any conflict in continuity that may occur.
 Continuity during a Key Stage will give the students the best opportunity for success.

 We want to give every student the best opportunity to succeed in their chosen course of study.